blogs

 Cons:

-• Complex to set up and operate — requires significant infrastructure and engineering expertise
+• Complex to set up and operate, requiring significant infrastructure and engineering expertise

 • Most teams access it through managed platforms (Databricks, EMR), adding cost and abstraction